playwithcircuit/REYAX-RYLR999-LoRa-Module-with-Arduino/README.md

 The wiring is identical to the Initiator setup except that no LCD is required.
 The Arduino receives the incoming packet through the LoRa UART interface, processes the received command, and immediately transmits a response back through the same module.

----

-# How This Project Works
+# How This Project Works?

 After powering both Arduino boards, each communicates with its respective RYLR999 module through the UART interface.